top of page

 BBQ Drumsticks

 I love grilling drumsticks because they can be eaten with your hands and the leftovers are great for a healthy, high-protein lunch.
 This recipe, adapted from Skinnytaste.com, combines yellow mustard with BBQ sauce to slightly tame its sweetness.
-Use your favorite sauce (Ted Lasso loves Arthur Bryant's!), Add a dash of French's yellow mustard and enough water to make the marinade easily spreadable, and you'll have a new go-to method for your summer grilling.
+Use your favorite sauce (Ted Lasso loves Arthur Bryant's.
+And he's returning for a 3rd season in August!), Add a dash of French's yellow mustard and enough water to make the marinade easily spreadable, and you'll have a new go-to method for your summer grilling.

 8 chicken drumsticks